isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub.rst

    :scale: 100
    :align: center

-   This plot shows the ranked EFGR expression values for both TCGA hg19 and GDC hg38 sources.
+   This plot shows the ranked EGFR expression values for both TCGA hg19 and GDC hg38 sources.

 ------------